OTHER TYPES OF THOUGHT

 Criticizing Thought Patterns

 What is a fact?
 A fact is indisputable.
-Think of it as data, as a detail about someone, something, or a situation that can be experienced by everyone.
+Think of it as data, as the detail about someone, something, or a situation that can be experienced by everyone.
 An opinion is our reaction or our interpretation of a fact or the data in front of us.
 A big part of this work is learning to separate facts from opinions.

 Let’s take a look at how this might work when challenging some negative thinking.